EduardoJMatosRomero/MLDPSTCA2/README.md

 Decision Tree Model:
 - The Decision Tree Model shows a more balanced performance between the two classes than Gradient Boosting, though it still struggles with the "Yes" class.
 The model is more consistent across precision and recall for each class.
 Random Forest Model:
-***- The Random Forest Model shows the highest accuracy and is very effective in predicting the "No" class but has a significant issue with the "Yes" class, missing the vast majority of actual "Yes" instances.***
+- ***The Random Forest Model shows the highest accuracy and is very effective in predicting the "No" class but has a significant issue with the "Yes" class, missing the vast majority of actual "Yes" instances.***

 ### Cross Validation 70-30 % - Random Forest